The Color of Money (novel): Synopsis

+Critical reaction

+Publishers Weekly called the book "taut and evocative", and the Chicago Tribune said that "Tevis has added some of the glamor, but the grit remains."

+The Washington Post called the novel a "very fine book", and said that from the beginning, "the staccato beat of the prose and finely drawn characters grab the reader and don't let go".
+The Post opined that "Tevis writes about pool with power and poetry and tension.
+He infuses the sport with the same kind of crowd excitement surrounding a fine horse race or football game.
+You don't have to like pool to like this book, to appreciate its sense of living on the edge."

+In the Lexington Herald-Leader, reviewer Rick Bailey wrote: "Once more, as he did years ago, Tevis lays it on the line.
+Once more, he delivers."

 Film adaptation

 The novel was adapted into a 1986 drama film directed by Martin Scorsese from a screenplay by Richard Price, based on Tevis' novel.
 The film differs greatly from the novel in terms of plot, and does not feature the Minnesota Fats character.
 Although Tevis did author a screenplay for the film, having adapted the storyline directly from his novel, the filmmakers decided not to use it, instead crafting an entirely different story under Tevis' title.
+Except for the Felson character, none of the characters in the novel appear in the film, and except for him the characters in the film are not in the novel.

 The film stars Paul Newman and Tom Cruise, with Mary Elizabeth Mastrantonio, Helen Shaver, and John Turturro.
 The film featured an original score by Robbie Robertson.